 Note: To use plotting you need to pip install pygal pygaljs or pip install pytest-benchmark[histogram].

-You can also get a nice plot with -benchmark-histogram.
-The result is a modified Tukey box and whisker plot where the outliers (the small bullets) are Min and Max.
-Note that if you do not supply a name for the plot it is recommended that -benchmark-histogram is the last option passed.
+You can also get a nice plot with --benchmark-histogram.
+The result is a modified Tukey box and wiskers plot where the outliers (the small bullets) are Min and Max.

 Example output: